Skip to content

 chef notes + tips

-• I prefer medium coarsely ground cornmeal to make the creamy polenta because I like it to be a bit more grainy.
+• I prefer medium coarsely ground cornmeal to make the creamy polenta because I like it to be more grainy.

-• In my personal opinion, I think onions, butter, and cheese is the perfect addition to a basic recipe.
+• I think onions, butter, and cheese are the perfect additions to a basic recipe.

-• It is ok to sub unsalted butter for olive oil when cooking the onions.
+• It is ok to substitute unsalted butter for olive oil when cooking the onions.

 • You can substitute the chicken stock for vegetables or water when cooking the polenta.

-• If you wanted to kick it up even more, you could caramelize some mushrooms or root vegetables during this cooking stage.
-The point I’m trying to get at is that this creamy polenta recipe is malleable; customize it to your tastebuds!
+• To kick it up even more, you could caramelize some mushrooms or root vegetables during this cooking stage.
+This creamy polenta recipe is malleable; customize it to your taste buds.

 Let's Cook - Chef Billy Parisi